Home / European Travel Guides / Mersey Ferries Liverpool – Timetables, Tickets & Cruise Guide

 Tickets are available at both terminals or online through the Mersey Ferries website.
 Commuter sailings are visible in Citymapper, Trainline, and Google Maps.

-During the voyage you’ll pass Liverpool’s most recognisable sights — the Royal Liver Building, Cunard Building, Port of Liverpool, Dockers’ Clock, Tobacco Warehouse, Royal Albert Dock, and Liverpool Anglican Cathedral.
-Live commentary on board adds local stories and historic context as you cruise.
+During the cruise, passengers pass many of Liverpool’s most recognisable landmarks, including the Royal Liver Building, Cunard Building, Port of Liverpool, Dockers’ Clock, Tobacco Warehouse, Royal Albert Dock, and Liverpool Anglican Cathedral.
+Onboard commentary provides historical context and local stories, adding depth to the experience.

 Tickets & Payment Options

-Contactless card payments and mobile wallets (Apple Pay, Google Pay) are accepted at ticket desks, but not yet for direct tap-in boarding.
-Travellers who want integrated transport can use a Saveaway Day Ticket or other Merseytravel passes, which combine ferry, train, and bus travel across the Liverpool City Region.
+Travellers looking for integrated transport can use a Saveaway Day Ticket or Merseytravel passes, which combine ferry, train, and bus travel across the Liverpool City Region.

 Quick fare overview